Meat is survival food, fruit is optimal food

 Carnivores produce their vitamin C internally

-The largest pink elephant in the room here is that humans are not biological carnivores!
+When it comes to the carnivore diet, the largest pink elephant in the room here is that humans are not biological carnivores!
 We are biologically not adapted to a carnivorous diet!

-Humans are frugivores, which obligatorily need to take in Vitamin C from foods.
+Humans are omnivorous frugivores, which obligatorily need to take in Vitamin C from foods.
 Carnivores produce the vital compound themselves (they have a functional GULO gene) and do not need it in their diet!
 Many frugivores can digest small amounts of animal foods, however, not a full-meat or animal-food diet!

 Vitamin C is only contained in fresh, raw meat, not in cooked meat!

 Obtaining vitamin C from meat would require people to eat raw meat because vitamin C is destroyed by heating and cooking.
 An idea that instinctually makes us feel disgusted as a protective mechanism.
-However, eating their animal foods raw is how Inuits survive in an environment without plant-based foods – but, their life expectancy on the traditional diet is low.
+However, eating their animal foods raw is how Inuits survive in an environment without plant-based foods – but their life expectancy on the traditional diet is low.
 True biological carnivores – like lions – produce vitamin C internally because raw meat seems not to be a sufficient source.

 To no surprise, lately, the carnivore community has started to adopt the idea of a “meat and fruit” diet to obtain the nutrition from raw foods and the nutrition we absolutely need for health as highly frugivorous beings!
 Fruits do not contain harmful phyto-compounds, like grains, legumes, and even certain greens and veggies do – those compounds that the “carnivore diet” followers are avoiding, are not present in fruits.
 Though the “meat and fruit diet” is going in a better direction, the proportions are way off, as it should be an “a-lot-of-tropical-fruits-nuts-greens-and-a-bit-of-meat” diet, if we – wisely – learn from the diet of our closest relatives the chimpanzees.